fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 }
 ```

-Update the `didFinishLaunchingWithOptions` function to call the `registerForVoIPPushes` function and log in the Client SDK:
+Update the `didFinishLaunchingWithOptions` function to call the `registerForVoIPPushes` function and log in to the Client SDK:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {